dascentral/dotfiles/README.md

 Let's go ahead and clone this repository.
 I prefer to store its contents within the `~/.dotfiles`.

 Note that issuing your first `git` command will prompt installation of the [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/index.html).
+Go grab a coffee/snack/meal while that download and install takes place.

 ```bash
 git clone git@github.com:dascentral/dotfiles.git ~/.dotfiles